Ritesh-056/learning_web/README.md

 # Learning Web HTML/CSS
-This is the repo where I have the collections of web developments basics projects that I have learned from  1 week long workshop ('Design 1.0').
+This repository have the collections of web developments basics projects that I have learned from  1 week long workshop ('Design 1.0').
 Here are some of the projects that only covers HTML and CSS without using any reponsive frontend frameworks as well as server sides languages.This projects are only for learning purposes.